Getting Around Town Costs Less on an Ebike

-That comes out to about $1.30 per day — less than your average cup of coffee.
+That comes out to about $1.10 per day -- less than your average cup of coffee, and probably way less if you like the good stuff.
+And hey, who doesn’t?

-Sounds pretty impressive, right?
-Well, just wait until you see how much you can save by switching to an ebike!
+That sounds pretty impressive, right?
+Well, just wait until you see how much you can save by switching to an ebike.

 1. Tired of the bus?
 Save money by taking control of your commute.